 SERVICE NAME Technology Support Program

-SERVICE NUMBER 19.0
+SERVICE NUMBER 16.0

 SERVICE CATEGORY General

 SERVICE DEFINITION Provision of technology assistance and education to older adults through instructor-led group workshop sessions, one-on-one staff assistance, and access to a device lending library.

-UNIT OF SERVICE One hour of participation in a technology education workshop, one hour of individual assistance provided to a client, or indirect client support.
-Indirect client support is defined as: maintenance of database systems, information gathering, waitlist management, referral follow ups and community outreach.
-Units may be billed in half hour increments.
+UNIT OF SERVICE One hour of participation in a technology education workshop or one-on-one technology assistance provided to a client.Units may be billed in half hour increments.